HBHughes/HBHughes/README.md

 ### Hi there 👋

 <p>
-- 🌱 I’m currently learning computer science and discrete mathematics. <br>
+- 🌱 I’m currently learning electrical and computer engineering. <br>
 - 📫 How to reach me: holdenhughes88@gmail.com <br>
 </p>